Image: detail, Earth-Sinking-Into-Water

 Notice to the Reader - The plates of the present work are impressed by the agency of Light alone, without any aid whatever from the artist's pencil.
 They are the sun-pictures themselves, and not, as some persons have imagined, engravings in imitation.

 A note written in The Pencil of Nature (1844-46) from William Henry Fox Talbot (1800 - 1877).
 The first commercially published book to be illustrated with photographs.
 Salt printing was the first photographic process for producing positive prints (from negatives), a technique invented by Talbot in the mid-1830s.
 He made what he called "sensitive paper" for "photographic drawings" by wetting a sheet of writing paper with a weak solution of ordinary table salt (sodium chloride), blotting and drying it, then brushing one side with strong solution of silver nitrate.
-With this same technique I made "photographic drawing", to use the words of Talbot, of the Clock of the Long Now.
+With this same technique I made "photographic drawings", to use the words of Talbot, of the Clock of the Long Now.
 A clock made for the coming 10,000 years, a monument for long term thinking.
 A rare invitation to think and engineer at the timescale of civilization.
 It offers an enduring symbol of our personal connection to the distant future.
 To be precise, the images are made of a prototype standing in the Science museum of London, the actual clock is under construction.
 They are building the clock inside a mountain in West Texas.
 Once completed, the clock will stand 500 feet tall and will be powered by the Earth's thermal cycles.
+The title LOOK TO THE MOUNTAIN refers to the phrase "pin peyeh obe"- look to the mountain.
+The Tewa Indians from the American Southwest use this phrase to remind us that we need to look at things as if we are looking out from the top of a mountain, seeing things in the much broader perspective of the generations that are yet to come.
+They remind us that in dealing with the landscape, we must think in terms of a ten-thousand-, twenty-thousand-, or thirthy-thousand-year relationship.

 The past is always present.
 What about the future?
 History is not an unambiguous harmonic progression, but rather a murmur of juxtaposed, interacting states of the past, present and future.